Hanok

-A hanok (name in South Korea) or chosŏnjip (name in North Korea and for Koreans in Yanbian, China), is a traditional Korean house.
-Hanok were first designed and built in the 14th century during the Joseon dynasty.
+A hanok (name in South Korea) or chosŏnjip (name in North Korea and for Koreans in Yanbian, China) is a traditional Korean house.
+Hanok have their origins in pit houses from the early Neolithic period around 6,000 BCE, and the traditional form of Hanok was completed in the late Joseon period.

 Korean architecture considers the positioning of the house in relation to its surroundings, with thought given to the land and seasons.
 The interior of the house is also planned accordingly.
 This principle is called baesanimsu, meaning that the ideal house is built with a mountain in the back and a river in the front.
 Hanok shapes differ by region.
 In the cold northern regions of Korea, hanok are built in a square with a courtyard in the middle in order to retain heat better.
 In the south, hanok are more open and L-shaped.